Case Flow Diagram

 Law enforcement diverts many juvenile offenders out of the justice system:

 At arrest, a decision is made either to send the matter further into the justice system or to divert the case out of the system, often into alternative programs.
 Usually, law enforcement makes this decision, after talking to the victim, the juvenile, and the parents, and after reviewing the juvenile's prior contacts with the juvenile justice system.
-Twenty-five percent of all juveniles arrested in 2015 were handled within the
+Twenty-two percent of all juveniles arrested in 2016 were handled within the

 Federal regulations discourage holding juveniles in adult jails and lockups.
 If law enforcement must detain a juvenile in secure custody for a brief period in order to contact a parent or guardian or to arrange transportation to a juvenile detention facility, Federal regulations require that the